 The HIPAA Security Rule also sets national standards for the secure maintenance, transmission, and handling of ePHI.
 The Security Rule applies to both covered entities and business associates because of the potential to share ePHI.
 The HIPAA Security Rule outlines standards for ensuring the confidentiality, integrity, and availability of ePHI, including administrative, physical, and technical safeguards that must be implemented by all healthcare organizations.
 HIPAA employee monitoring guidelines can pair these security safeguards with other standards outlined in HIPAA law.

 HIPAA law also establishes the Minimum Necessary Rule.
 This rule states that employee access to PHI should be limited to the minimum necessary amount required to effectively perform their job.

-By performing HIPAA employee monitoring in tandem with the standards of the minimum necessary rule, health care providers can limit their exposure to PHI breaches and privacy incidents all while addressing HIPAA law.
+By performing HIPAA employee monitoring and employee compliance tracking in tandem with the standards of the minimum necessary rule, healthcare providers can limit their exposure to PHI breaches and privacy incidents all while addressing HIPAA law.